DominikaMalewska/Feed-Reader-Testing/README.md

 Fifth project of Google Front-End Web Developer Nanodegree Scholarship at Udacity.
 The starter code was provided by Udacity: http://github.com/udacity/frontend-nanodegree-feedreader I had to use Jasmine framework to write the tests for the existing application.
+Live version of the project https://dominikamalewska.github.io/Feed-Reader-Testing/

 ## How to run it